WGBH-MLA/AAPB2/app/views/primary_source_sets/freedom-riders.md

 According to these sources, how did civil rights organizers support the Freedom Rides?
 What role did the press play in the Freedom Rides?

+**2) Comparing accounts of the attack**

-2) Ask students to watch the following sources:
+Ask students to watch the following sources:

 - [Interview With Freedom Rider Genevieve Hughes Houston](/primary_source_sets/freedom-riders/6-15-z31ng4hz6b) (2009)
 - [Interview With Catherine Burks-Brooks, a Student at Tennessee State University](/primary_source_sets/freedom-riders/10-15-dv1cj88k88 ) (2009)